| | | | | |

 Brown Butter Kale and Fontina Spaghetti Squash

-Remove from the oven and cool for a few minutes before using a fork to scrape out the squash meat from each half, it will separate into spaghetti-like strands.
+Remove from the oven and cool for a few minutes.
+Using a fork to scrape out the squash meat from each half, it will separate into spaghetti-like strands.
 Set aside until needed.

 Brown Butter Kale and Fontina Spaghetti Squash